 The Turning of the Tide: AGVs Galore

-The AGVs have reached an inflection point in the recent years as they have become common sight across manufacturing & distribution centers, carrying a load of raw materials to feed the assembly line in manufacturing or carrying a tow truckload of finished goods for storage or the neatly packed pallets of finished goods for shipping, now AGVs are gaining the place they were hyped for once.
+The AGV, Automated Guided Vehicle have reached an inflection point in the recent years as they have become common sight across manufacturing & distribution centers, carrying a load of raw materials to feed the assembly line in manufacturing or carrying a tow truckload of finished goods for storage or the neatly packed pallets of finished goods for shipping, now AGVs in warehouses are gaining the place they were hyped for once.

 Due to these developments, the primitive “Wired Navigation Technology” & “Guide – Tape Technology” paved the way for, ‘Laser-based Navigation technology’ and “Camera-Based Navigation Technology” wherein a laser head / Camera mounted on the vehicle scans & compares the area where reflectors are placed, which is already mapped & stored in vehicle’s computer memory.
 This allows the navigation system to triangulate the position of the AGV & guides the path of the vehicle.

-What makes up an AGV, the critical components:
+What makes up an AGV in warehouse, the critical components:

-An Automated Guided Vehicle is more than a single vehicle, it’s a system with integration of several components that form the building blocks.
+Automated Guided Vehicles (AGV) is more than a single vehicle, it’s a system with integration of several components that form the building blocks.
 As observed earlier, the navigation system & the control systems are at the heart of the system that acts as the guiding force for these vehicles.
 Other principal components include the safety system, traffic management system, battery charging system and the payload.

 Understanding these components is very critical to understand the strength of the navigation system, to know in-depth about these systems, watch this space.!!!!!!